MSS Full Form-Market Stabilisation Scheme

 With changing economic conditions, MSS is likely to evolve in the following ways:

-• MSS will continue to be used alongside inflation-targeting frameworks to maintain price stability.
+- MSS will support inflation-targeting frameworks to maintain price stability.

 The Market Stabilisation Scheme is an essential monetary policy instrument used by central banks to manage liquidity and control inflation.
 By absorbing excess money supply through government securities, MSS ensures financial stability and helps maintain economic equilibrium.
 While the scheme has its limitations, its effective implementation, alongside fiscal and monetary policies, makes it a crucial tool in modern economic management.